 3. Enter information for the new user.
-The fields marked with \ are mandatory.
+The fields marked with are mandatory.

-Field Description

-Login User name for logging in to the User Station.

-2 to 255 characters

-Restricted character: colon (:) :

-Authenticate via LDAP Select this checkbox if this user will be authenticated via LDAP.
-See LDAP (on page 145).
+Field Description Login User name for logging in to the User Station.
+2 to 255 characters Restricted character: colon (:) Authenticate via LDAP Select this checkbox if this user will be authenticated via LDAP.
+See LDAP (on page 187).
 If deselected, this user is authenticated via the local database of the User Station and you must store user passwords on the User Station.
 Email The email address to reach the user.
 Name Real name or nickname of the user.

-Field Description Password, Password confirmation Password for logging in to the User Station.
-A minimum of five characters are required.
-Selected User Groups Assigning user groups determines the permissions granted to this user.
-See User Groups (on page 140).
+Password, Password confirmation Password for logging in to the User Station.
+Minimum of 8 characters, at least 1 lowercase, 1 upper case and 1 numeric are required.

+Field Description Selected User Groups Assigning user groups determines the permissions granted to this user.
+See User Groups (on page 182).
 Use the arrow buttons to move the user groups as needed.
 The user will be a member of the groups in the Selected User Groups list.